thr33fingers/bang-for-democracy/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+## Deployment

+The app is deployed to Github pages via action workflow.
+It is live at [bangfordemocracy.org](https://bangfordemocracy.org)

 ## Credit

 Thanks [Phi Theim Kyaw](https://www.facebook.com/groups/647238722805742/user/100001154413402/) and [Burmese LinkedIn community](https://www.facebook.com/groups/burmeselinkedin/permalink/810830026446610) for coming up with this brilliant idea.

 Thanks [TrumpDonald.org](https://trumpdonald.org) for inspiration!

+## Contribution

+Contributions welcome!
+Please fork this repo and make a merge request.